In today’s data driven world, a bike computer or speedometer is almost a necessity for any cyclist.

 - Ride a previous workout.
 You can re-ride a course you’ve ridden previously.

 - Ride a structured workout.
-Once you’ve loaded the workout, the bike computer will sync with the trainer to adjust the resistance accordingly.
+Once you’ve loaded the workout, it’ll sync with the trainer to adjust the resistance accordingly.
 This is sometimes referred to as ERG mode.

 - Ride a manual workout.
-You can use the bike computer as a controller to manually set the trainer’s power/resistance levels up/down.
+You can use the it as a controller to manually set the trainer’s power/resistance levels up/down.